limlamdeblob/limlamdeblob/README.md

 ## 🌱 Currently Learning
 - Whatever catches my attention this week 😄
-(Feel free to check my repos to see what I’m tinkering with.)

 ## 🤝 I’m Always Open To…
 - Tips and constructive feedback
 - Friendly discussions
 - Simple collaboration on fun or educational projects

-## 📫 How to Reach Me
-You can contact me through GitHub issues or discussions.

 ---